blinkletter/UsingGAMESS/docs/_sources/6_Pi_Orbitals.md

 We have created input files and produced output files for a charged molecule.
 We have optimized the structure at HF/6-311(d,p)++ and calculated the energy at B3LYP/6-311(d,p)++.
 We then visualized the electron density and colored the surface with the values of the electrostatic potential.
 This revealed that the ends of the cation shared the positive charge.
 We examined the contents of the result file and calculated the partial charge on the carbon groups and again observed equal charge sharing at the ends.

 We then visualized the local bonding MOs for representative C–H and C–C bonds.
-We also visualized the three $\pi$-MOs and the seven $\sigma$-MOs and created molecular orbital diagrams using the simple combination of hybrid AOs and also with the complete combination of all AOs.
-We also determined the coefficients for the $p$-AOs that contributed from each carbon atom toward the $\pi$-system.
+We also visualized the three &pi;-MOs and the seven &sigma;-MOs and created molecular orbital diagrams using the simple combination of hybrid AOs and also with the complete combination of all AOs.
+We also determined the coefficients for the *p*-AOs that contributed from each carbon atom toward the &pi;-system.

 ## Files
 The following files were created during this tutorial and are available with this document.
 Feel free to use them as templates and cut and paste as you build the other calculations.